 Here are some more specifics of the nine week workshop:

+They are generally on Tuesday nights.
+Three hours.
 I will take nine participants.
 Each participant will workshop three pieces (up to 5000-ish words in length each).
 Short stories, essays, pieces of a novel, batches of flash fiction.
 Whatever works for you.
 Writing will be turned in a week before a participant’s workshop, so you will still have time to create new work while the workshop is moving along.
 If you are the kind of person that thrives on a deadline, this will help.
 If you are a person who feels lost and could use an outside perspective on your work, this will help.

 Each week we will verbally workshop a single piece, each, from three writers.
 Talking it out, offering our interpretations, praise and critique, asking questions of the author, the author asking questions of us.
 We will reach a clear understanding, kindly, respectfully.